A PhD student of social anthropology at the University of Cambridge shares some of the findings from his fieldwork in data centers

 They are cold, noisy and sterile.
 When standing in their aircon-swept aisles, it is clear that human comfort is not factored into the design of data centers: they are built with the sole purpose of providing optimal living conditions for data growth and survival.

 Data centers are often about 80 percent empty space.
 Sometimes a room is completely empty except in the middle, where server towers suddenly erupt out of the emptiness like skyscrapers full of data interminably flickering their light switches on and off.
 While server rooms look like miniature cities, our cities increasingly look like server rooms.
 Skyscrapers are being built that look like hard drives and smart homes are dissolving the distinctions between houses and hard drives.
-Soon human spaces will be measured in bytes which will open up a whole other Alice in Wonderland-type world of space, as the external dimensions of spaces will decrease while their internal storage capacities will expand.
+Soon human spaces will be measured in bytes which will open up a whole other Alice in Wonderland-type world of space where the external dimensions of spaces decrease while their internal storage capacities expand.
+As digital storage density continues to increase, it becomes ever-more difficult to comprehend or even relate to it with our pre-existing conceptualisations of spatiality.

 7. A celestial machine